 When work can start

-Eligible works can start after an application has been approved by the Department of Trade, Business and Innovation.
+Eligible works can start after an application has been approved by the Department of Industry, Tourism and Trade.

 How to apply